Jessime/Jessime.github.io/_pages/about.md

 I thought it would be entertaining to write up my About using "ice breakers".
-Googling "ice breakers" leads to results like, "If you were a vegetable...", so I googled "normal ice breakers" instead.
+Googling "ice breakers" leads to results like, "If you were a vegetable...", so I searched for "[normal ice breakers](https://www.icebreakers.ws/small-group/icebreaker-questions.html)" instead.
 I still get, "If you were an animal...", but that's better, somehow.

 Here we go: